willianantunes/willianantunes.com/content/blog/2021/11/2021-11-03-sso-with-cognito-through-the-authorization-code-grant-type.md

 Creating sso-cognito-authorization-code-grant-type_product-a_1 ... done
 ```

-Product A can be accessed through `http://localhost:8000/`, and product B can be accessed through `http://localhost:8001/`.
-A small notice: actually, I would like to use `http://localhost:8000/` for product A and `http://app-local:8001/` for product B, but sadly [this is not supported by Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-idp-settings.html), which only accepts `localhost` for testing purposes.
+"Product A" can be accessed through `http://localhost:8000/`, and "product B" can be accessed through `http://localhost:8001/`.
+A small notice: actually, I would like to use `http://localhost:8000/` for product A and `http://app-local:8001/` for "product B", but sadly [this is not supported by Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-idp-settings.html), which only accepts `localhost` for testing purposes.

 ### An important thing about the functional testing project